toanjo/utrust_challenge/README.md

     Add additional validation for transaction amount

 ## Styling
-    Improve style of logo
-    Improve style of form
-    Improve style of success
     Improve style of loading and error div
+    Remove bulma and change global class names

 ## Testing
     Test for a transaction (with cypress?)

 ## Extra
-    Review all file names and structure
     Separate reducer from store
     Display a "copied to clipboard" alert
-    Improve CSS organization